-This is the first in what might be — if you tell me you want more — an ongoing series here at the Big Brand System.
+This is the first in what might be — if you tell me you want more — an ongoing series here on my website.

 I’m sharing a color palette, typefaces and a design style that you can steal.

 I’ve recommended using two main colors in your marketing materials before, and I’m showing you how it works with these sample designs of a web page and flyer for a high-end boutique.

 The purple and deep blue are the main colors.
 A light beige and grey serve as background colors, and I’ve used them to set off the main content areas.